term7/RaspberryPi-USB-Privacy-Gadget/README.md

 # 05 - Install Pi-hole

 *Pi-hole is a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole and in our configuration also as a DHCP server, intended for use on a private network.
-It is designed for low-power embedded devices with network capability, such as the Raspberry Pi.*
+It is designed for low-power embedded devices with network capability, such as the Raspberry Pi.*<br>
 [Pi-hole](https://pi-hole.net/)

 #### INITIAL SETUP: